hwine/GitHub-action-testing/README.md

 Any findings will be published in the normal places, and we'll probably delete this repo.

 - [ ] trying on my stock personal account (try 2)
+  - [ ] when repo forked, must enable explicitly in "Actions" tab